-To illustrate the importance of the afore-mentioned issue, consider a small hospital process for diagnosing a patient, shown in Figure 1.
+To illustrate the importance of the afore-mentioned issue, consider the small hospital process for diagnosing a patient shown in Figure 1.
 As a first step, the patient is registered.
 Next, a physical examination (task "physical examination") of the patient takes place which is done by an assistant and a nurse.
 In parallel, a nurse prepares the documents for the patient (task "make documents").
-When these tasks have been completed, a doctor evaluates the result of the test (task "consultation") and decides about the information and brochures that need to
+When these tasks have been completed, a doctor evaluates the result of the test (task